aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

     subscriber::connect(target, ep, &mut brk, sock, addr, secret).and_then(move |mut channel| {
 ```

-the whole argument that combinators are easier to read than callbacks already falls flat at step zero, because combinators are implemented as callbacks,
+The whole argument that combinators are easier to read than callbacks already falls flat at step zero, because combinators are implemented as callbacks,
-which yes... they are hard to read because the argument types are implicit. who knows what ep is.
+which yes... they are hard to read because the argument types are implicit.
+Who knows what ep is.

 ```rust